nazarewk/10c-blog1/README.md

 compare it to `AngularJS` or `Backbone.js` as they are whole frameworks.
 If you really want to compare it to something look at `Underscore.js` or `jQuery`.

-Putting it another way comparing Dojo to Angular is like comparing the car workshop to the full blown car factory.
+Putting it another way comparing Dojo to Angular is like comparing the well equipped car workshop to the full blown car factory.
 The former lets you do anything you could imagine while the latter lets you do stuff only in the way it was designed to, but *a lot* faster.

+### It lets you do whatever you want, however you want...

+Dojo makes an art of not being opinionated about anything as opposed to Angular which is as opinionated about everything as they get.
+Start with Angular, you can hardly add anything else.

+To some (including me) it is Dojo's greatest feature...

+### ...but for the most it is Dojo's downfall

+Dojo has all the bolts and screws you would need in frontend development and still nobody tells you how they fit together.
+Figuring it out by yourself is the hardest and most disgusting part of Dojo.

+Actually making a framework on top of Dojo requires so little effort that people do it all the time without even realising it.
+What is missing is definitive guide on how it should be used in a real world project or a good software architect supervising it.

 ## Dojo's structure